What Is Psoriasis?

 Psoriasis is Classified as an Auto-Immune Condition

 In an effort to heal your skin, your skin cells begin to reproduce rapidly.
-Programmed skin growth that should take a month take place in only a few days, and unusually large numbers of new skin cells push their way to the surface of your skin.
+Programmed skin growth that should take a month takes place in only a few days, and unusually large numbers of new skin cells push their way to the surface of your skin.
 This occurs so quickly that older skin cells and white blood cells aren’t shed quickly enough.
 These discarded cells pile up on the surface of the skin, creating thick, red plaques with silvery scales on their surface: the hallmark of the classic form of plaque psoriasis.

 Is It An Allergy Or Is It Psoriasis?